 - At the University's discretion, items that can not be sold at the tagged amount will be discounted by a reasonable amount to facilitate sale.

-- The Fixed Asset/Purchasing Manager in cooperation with other departments will attempt to use varied and appropriate pricing methodology such as "market value", "appraised value", "Kelly Blue Book value" or "donated value" in order to maximize resale opportunity.
+- The Business Office in cooperation with other departments will attempt to use varied and appropriate pricing methodology such as "market value", "appraised value", "Kelly Blue Book value" or "donated value" in order to maximize resale opportunity.

 Auction and Bid Procedures

 - The University reserves the right to decide to retain the services of a professional auctioneer or to perform a silent auction its own.

 - University departments will have the opportunity to claim any item on the auction floor prior to the opening of the auction.
 However, the equipment or furniture can not be returned to University storage. - Prices posted at auction are firm and non-negotiable.

 - The Business Office reserves the right to reject any offers that do not meet the tagged, printed, or minimum bid-price of respective items.
 Pricing methods are not open for discussion.